jameshkramer/docs/docs/standard/linq/find-elements-namespace.md

 ---
 title: How to find elements in a namespace - LINQ to XML
-description: Learn how to use an XPath expressionexit to find nodes in a particular namespace. ms.date: 07/20/2015
+description: Learn how to find elements in a particular namespace by using namespace prefixes in XPath expressions. ms.date: 07/20/2015
 dev_langs:
   - "csharp"
   - "vb"
-ms.assetid: cae1c4ac-6cd5-46cf-9b1c-bd85bc9b7ea9
+ms.assetid: cae1c4ac-6cd5-46cf-9b1c-bd85bc9b7ea9m
 ---

 # How to find elements in a namespace (LINQ to XML)

-XPath expressions can find nodes in a particular namespace.
-XPath expressions use namespace prefixes for specifying namespaces.
-To parse an XPath expression that contains namespace prefixes, you must pass an object to the XPath methods that implements <xref:System.Xml.IXmlNamespaceResolver>.
-This example uses <xref:System.Xml.XmlNamespaceManager>.
+Use namespace prefixes in XPath expressions to find nodes in a particular namespace.
+To parse an XPath expression that contains namespace prefixes, you pass an object to the XPath methods that implement <xref:System.Xml.IXmlNamespaceResolver>.

-## Example
+## Example: Find purchase orders from a specific namespace in a document that has two namespaces

-The following example reads an XML tree that contains two namespaces.
-It uses an <xref:System.Xml.XmlReader> to read XML document [Sample XML file: Consolidated purchase orders](sample-xml-file-consolidated-purchase-orders).
-This document has purchase orders in two namespaces: the default namespace, and the namespace with prefix `aw`.
+The following example uses an <xref:System.Xml.XmlReader> to read XML document [Sample XML file: Consolidated purchase orders](sample-xml-file-consolidated-purchase-orders), which has purchase orders in two namespaces.
 It then gets an <xref:System.Xml.XmlNameTable> from the <xref:System.Xml.XmlReader>, and an <xref:System.Xml.XmlNamespaceManager> from the <xref:System.Xml.XmlNameTable>.
 It uses the <xref:System.Xml.XmlNamespaceManager> when selecting elements.

 The XPath expression is: `./aw:*`

 ```csharp
 XmlReader reader = XmlReader.Create("ConsolidatedPurchaseOrders.xml");